Uterine natural killer cells: Receptors and surface proteins

 Human uterine natural killer cells share many of the surface receptors and proteins of circulating natural killer cells, exhibiting high levels of CD94 and CD56.
 However, they possess a unique expression profile of certain proteins, specifically CD9, CD103 (an integrin) and killer immunoglobulin-like receptors.
 Notably, mouse models suggest that they lack CD16 and L-selectin, proteins that are prominent on pNKs (peripheral NK cells).
-There are also integrin families present in the membrane of uterine natural killer cells (α5β1, α4β1 and α6β1), the binding of which (by ligands fibronectin, vascular cell adhesion molecule 1, and laminin) induces certain uterine natural killer cell-specific effects (see ‘Functions of uNK cells’).
+There are also integrin families present in the membrane of uterine natural killer cells (α5β1, α4β1 and α6β1), the binding of which (by ligands fibronectin, vascular cell adhesion molecule 1, and laminin) induces certain uterine natural killer cell-specific effects (see 'Functions of uNK cells').
 As with circulating natural killer cells, uterine natural killer cells also express immunoglobulin-like transcripts and natural cytotoxicity receptors.

 Origin

 In humans, the Uterine natural killer cell population is low during the proliferative phase of the menstrual cycle.
 The number increases after ovulation by the migration of circulating natural killer cells, as well as differentiation of haematopoietic stem cells.
 The population of natural killer cells in the uterine tissue will only persist if pregnancy occurs.
+CD34(+) are stem cells that act as Natural Killer cell precursors.
+They have the capacity to develop into mature Uterine Natural Killer cells.
+An increase in CD34(+) in the endometrium results in increased chance of pregnancy and decreased chance on infertility.
+In implantation, endometrial CD34+ hematopoietic stem cell population increased (3.97% vs 0.69% P < 0.0004).